An extension of Stein's method incorporating independence: Introduction

-The characterization provided by Stein's operator $\mathcal{N}$ can be used to provide bounds on the distance between the law of a given random variable $X$ and the target law $\mu$, via Stein's equation:

-where $h$ is assumed to belong to a rich enough class of Borel measurable functions, and $M$ is a random variable on $(\Omega, \mathcal{F}, \mathbb{P})$ having law $\mu$.
-The key idea here is that if the law of the random variable $X$ is close to that of $M$, i.e. to $\mu$, then the expectation $\E{\mathcal{N}\!f(X)}$ should be close to $0$, for any solution $f$ to the Stein equation.
+The characterization provided by Stein's operator $\mathcal{N}$ can be used to provide bounds on the distance between the law of a given random variable $X$ and the target law $\mu$, via Stein's equation $ \mathcal{N} \! f(x) = h(x) - \Esmall{h(M)},$ where $h$ is assumed to belong to a rich enough class of Borel measurable functions, and $M$ is a random variable on $(\Omega, \mathcal{F}, \mathbb{P})$ having law $\mu$.
+The basic intuition here is that if the law of the random variable $X$ is close to that of $M$, i.e., to $\mu$, then the expectation $\Esmall{\mathcal{N}\!f(X)}$ should be close to $0$, for any solution $f$ of the Stein equation.
+This general idea can be applied to Malliavin-differentiable random variables as well, with a characterization of normality in terms of Malliavin derivatives, leading to the extension known as the Malliavin-Stein method~\cite{NP2012}.

-A more recent development of Stein's method, called the Malliavin-Stein method, takes Stein's method as its starting point but expresses Stein's operator in terms of Malliavin derivatives, harnessing the full power of the Malliavin calculus~\cite{NP2012}.

-In very recent work \cite{P2022, T2025} Stein's method has been extended to encompass characterization of normal random variables together with independence on an auxiliary random variable $Y$.
-More precisely, if $M$ is normally distributed, and $Y$ is an auxiliary random variable, then for a given random variable $X$, a Stein-type characterization is provided for the joint distribution $\mathbb{P_{X,Y}}$ to be equal to the product distribution $\mathbb{P}_M \otimes \mathbb{P}_Y$.
-Such a characterization was first introduced for normally distributed random variables in~\cite{P2022}, then developed further in~\cite{T2025} to encompass normally distributed random vectors, as well as asymptotic results together with Malliavin calculus.
-The method of proof used in~\cite{P2022,T2025} is very closely tied to the specific properties of the normal distribution and is not readily adaptable to other distributions.
+In very recent work \cite{P2022, T2025} Stein's method has been extended to yield a characterization of normal random variables jointly with independence on an auxiliary random variable $Y$.
+More precisely, if $M$ is normally distributed and $Y$ is an auxiliary random variable, then, for a given random variable $X$, a Stein-type characterization is provided for the joint distribution $\mathbb{P_{X,Y}}$ to equal the product distribution $\mathbb{P}_M \otimes \mathbb{P}_Y$.
+This characterization was first introduced for normally distributed random variables in~\cite{P2022}, then extended to normally distributed random vectors, with further extensions to joint asymptotic normality and independence, as well as Malliavin-differentiable random variables~\cite{T2025}, and finally to Gamma-distributed random variables in~\cite{T2024}.

+It is important to note that the characterizations derived in~\cite{P2022,T2025, T2024}, as they are based on the use of characteristic functions, can a priori only cover the cases of normal and gamma distributions, owing to the very specific properties of these two distributions.
+Indeed, the characteristic functions for both normal and Gamma distributions satisfy a linear ordinary differential equation in which the associated differential operator is closely related to the corresponding Stein operator.
+This is not the case for arbitrary laws, leaving wide open the problem of characterizing independence for laws other than the normal and gamma laws, such as invariant laws of arbitrary ergodic diffusions.